yiremorlans/cocktail-machine/README.md

 ## Lessons Learned:

 Incorporating a javascript plugin into a project requires rigging it up in more than one place.
 Functions that fetch to the API also have to reference to the swiper components in the HTML.
-Luckily the extensive documention provided by the Swiper JS library makes the process more approachable.
+Luckily the extensive documentation provided by the Swiper JS library makes the process more approachable.